phybhavya/Pallet_detection/README.md

    	ros2 run camera_interface yolo_model

   if you dont have zed2i camera available you can use your device camera, some of the lines needs to be commented, explained in the code itself

+---
+### **Future scope**
+1. export the model to onnx so it js ready for edge deployment
+2. solve the issues of onnx library on device
+3. Dockerize the whole package for edge deployment eith having necessary nvidia drivers in it
+4. Improve model accuracy by training on a bigger data set and annotate it better